temken/raytracer/README.md

   - [ ] Could this be a way to solve the black pixel issue?
 - [ ] Mean free path inside the object with scattering color (could just be albedo color).
 Also useable for fog.
 - [ ] If still an issue?
 Improve the block blur algorithm to not smudge edges. -> Bilateral filter
-- [ ] Print preview of image downscaled in terminal
 - [ ] Test and fix the object orientation and rotations and spin (in particular rectangles and boxes)
-- [ ] Check out BSDF
 - [ ] Create camera based on aspect ratio and one pixel dimension
 - [ ] Get debugging to work.
 - [ ] Implement depth of field capability
-- [ ] New objects: Cones, Rings
+- [ ] New objects: Cones, fix Torus, composite objects
 - [ ] Normal textures especially for glass surfaces, but not just
+- [ ] Check out BSDF
+- [ ] Print preview of image downscaled in terminal

 Image ideas:
-- Light lanterns along a road in the night with nice ambient
+- [ ] Light lanterns along a road in the night with nice ambient.
+Wet road, oncoming car.
-- Create a series of material comparisons, e.g. roughness, metallicity, glas, ...
+- [x] Create a series of material comparisons, e.g. roughness, metallicity, glas, ...
+- [ ] Recreate that photo I took in the pub.

 Known bugs and issues:
 - [x] Increasing the resolution sometimes seems to widen the field of view and vice versa